-The global manual resuscitator market size was valued at USD 363 million in 2015.
-The Bag Valve Masks (BVM) market is expected to witness a lucrative growth owing to the increasing incidence rates of cardiac arrest, increasing awareness initiatives and simulation websites, and the need for neonatal care.
+The global manual resuscitators market size was valued at USD 436.1 million in 2018.
+The market of manual resuscitators also known as Bag Valve Masks (BVM), is expected to witness growth owing to the increasing incidence rates of cardiac arrest, increasing awareness initiatives and simulation websites, and the need for neonatal care.

 Self-inflating resuscitator dominated the market owing to their usability in hospital emergency departments such as neonatal and delivery ward and the increasing number of self-inflating resuscitators being launched.
 In January 2015, Laerdal filed a premarket approval (PMA) for its NeoNatalie resuscitator.
 The reusable self-inflating resuscitator was equivalent to Ambu Mark IV Baby Resuscitator.
 The NeoNatalie resuscitator was used for neonatal resuscitation up to 5kg.